DynamicDyno/goodandlost/content/post/cuba-a-photo-diary.md

 {{< zoomimage "posts/cuba/baracoa-cuba-line.jpg" "Baracoa, Cuba" "Lines like this are everywhere.
 I think this might have been for a bank, or maybe somebody got in a shipment of eggs or something.
 Baracoa" >}}

 {{< zoomimage "posts/cuba/baracoa-cuba-camion.jpg" "Baracoa, Cuba" "These are called camiones and it's how cubans get around.
 They're basically military transport vehicles from the war.
-Super cheap, not super comfortabl.e" >}}
+Super cheap, not super comfortable." >}}

 {{< zoomimage "posts/cuba/baracoa-cuba-bay.jpg" "Baracoa, Cuba" "Baracoa, with El Yunque in the background" >}}